 I use stable isotope geochemistry to understand environmental and biological signatures in extant and extinct vertebrate remains.
 I conduct modern experimental research on natural variations in carbon and nitrogen isotopes of modern carnivores, which to this point are mostly unknown.
 These values must be understood to properly implement stable isotopes in ecology and conservation of non-herbivorous mammals, and additionally, understand the diets of these animals in the fossil record.

-I continue to work with extinct vertebrates through analyzing the carbon, oxygen and nitrogen isotopes of extinct crocodile and whale species.
-For both animals, this tracks changes in local environment and climate, and relates these abiotic factors to extinction factors.
+I continue to work with extinct vertebrates through analyzing the carbon, oxygen and nitrogen isotopes of fossil mammals and reptiles.
+I can track changes in local environment and climate, and relates these abiotic factors to extinction factors.
 I enjoy using museum collections from around the world for much of this geochemical research.
 I have used fossil marsupials from the Pliocene of Australia to illustrate the environment of Queensland during this time.

 Based off my work on paleoenvironmental reconstructions from dinosaur eggshells, I am working with collaborators using new geochemical methods to learn more about dinosaur paleobiology.
 Check back soon for more publications on this research.